textpattern/textpattern.github.io/administration/articles-panel.md

 At the top of the list there is an option 'Show detail'.
 When marked additional columns (and additional info) will be presented:

-In the ID column, two links will be added for each article: **Edit:** click this (or the title of the article) to edit the article. **View:** click this to view the particular article on the live site.
+In the ID column, two links will be added for each article: **Edit:** select this (or the title of the article) to edit the article. **View:** select this to view the particular article on the live site.

 **Modified:** tells when the article has recently been modified.